 The History of NAA

-At the start of the twentieth century, flight was becoming more than just a dream in the United States.
-Several aviation enthusiasts were drawing up new ways to take to the sky, and were conducting extensive experiments involving balloons, kites and gliders.
-Most famously, the Wright brothers made the first controlled, sustained flight of a heavier-than-air aircraft in 1903
+At the start of the twentieth century, flight was slowly becoming a possibility in the United States.
+Aviation enthusiasts conducted experiments involving balloons, kites, and gliders.
+Their dreams reached to the skies, with the hope of takeoff.
+In 1903, the Wright brothers made the first controlled, sustained flight of a heavier-than-air aircraft.

-In 1914, the first commercial flight, captained by Tony Jannus, made its way across Tampa Bay from St. Petersburg to Tampa, Fla.
+The first commercial flight, captained by Tony Jannus, made its way across Tampa Bay from St. Petersburg to Tampa, FL, in 1914.
 This historic flight marked the beginning of commercial aviation.
-Aircraft underwent tremendous advancement over the next two decades, changing from wood and fabric to sleek, aluminum-based flying machines.
-These developments led to a boom in commercial aviation, and, with it, came a need for skilled mechanics to ensure the proper working and safety of aircraft.
+Over the next two decades, commercial aviation evolved.
+Aircraft materials changed from wood and fabric to sleek, aluminum-based structures.
+The commercial aviation industry boomed.
+And with it, came a need for skilled mechanics to ensure the proper working and safety of aircraft.

-National Aviation Academy (NAA) was founded in 1932 with the single purpose of preparing individuals for careers in aviation.
-From humble beginnings arose a community of educators and students dedicated to building a quality aviation maintenance workforce.
+National Aviation Academy (NAA) opened in 1932 with the singular purpose of preparing individuals for careers in aviation.
+A community of educators and students formed, dedicated to building a quality aviation maintenance workforce.
 NAA now thrives in the multi-trillion-dollar global aerospace industry.

-On a clear September day in 1996, John T. Griffin, Sr. stood before a gathered group of students, faculty, family, and friends to accept another industry honor.
-The school had just acquired a new building to house its administrative offices, classrooms, and sizable hangar.
-The building was being dedicated to Mr. Griffin, a recognized pioneer in aviation history.
-He was almost ninety, but his commanding presence was as sharp as it was when he founded what was then known as East Coast Aero Tech (ECAT) in 1932.
+In September of 1996, John T. Griffin, Sr. stood before students, faculty, family, and friends to accept yet another industry honor.
+NAA had acquired a new building to house its administrative offices, classrooms, and a sizable hangar.
+The building, dedicated to Mr. Griffin, was to recognize him as a pioneer in aviation history.
+He was almost ninety, but his commanding presence was as sharp as it was when he founded East Coast Aero Tech (ECAT), now NAA’s New England campus, in 1932.

 Known for its rich history in aviation, Pinellas County was the site of the first scheduled commercial airline flight in the United States.
 Operated by Tony Jannus in 1914, that flight (from St. Petersburg to Tampa) marked the dawn of commercial aviation.
-Fifty-five years later an academy was formed to teach the inner workings of aircraft in the very same, sunny region of Florida.
+Fifty-five years later, NAA emerged to teach the inner workings of aircraft in the very same, sunny region of Florida.
 Since 1969, NAA has offered aviation maintenance training in Tampa Bay.

-A worldwide reputation has been cultivated through the use of innovative curriculum, hands-on training and a forward-thinking sensibility.
-Students gain industry knowledge and exceptional skills by engaging with faculty who have years of experience across sectors.
+NAA has cultivated a worldwide reputation of excellence through innovative curriculum and immersive, hands-on training.
+Students gain industry knowledge and exceptional skills by engaging with faculty who have years of experience across the many sectors of aviation.

 NAA offers a comprehensive curriculum composed of coursework and hands-on training.
-Using industry standards and a forward-thinking sensibility, NAA trains candidates who are educated, skilled and well versed in aviation culture.
-Industry leaders seek out NAA graduates for their reputation, knowledge, professionalism and success.
+Industry leaders seek out NAA graduates for their skills, reputation, professionalism, and track record of success.

 TECHNICIANS NEEDED WORLDWIDE ACCORDING TO BOEING’S PILOT AND TECHNICIAN OUTLOOK 2019-2038*